How to Choose the Right HOA Management Company

 • Foreclosure Action

-This may at times involve having heated or passionate discussions and debates.
-However, once the vote is taken and majority rules, you should attempt to put personal differences aside and move forward.
+This may, at times, involve having heated or passionate discussions and debates.
+However, once the vote is taken and the majority rules, you should attempt to put personal differences aside and move forward.
 Most importantly, always be respectful of fellow Board members and those in attendance at the meeting.

-Those who attempt to provide unsolicited input should be called “Out of Order.”
+Call any attempt to provide unsolicited input “Out of Order.”
 It may take several meetings to educate the members; however, remaining on task and sticking to the agenda is critical to efficient and effective Board Meetings.